 It’s basically a lovely meal that’s prepared with ingredients sourced directly from a farm. the farmers market, your garden or local artisan produce sellers.
-It makes use of what’s in season so everything is fresh, more nutritionally dense and much more tasty than the under ripened produce that we find in the grocery stores.
+It makes use of what’s in the season so everything is fresh, more nutritionally dense and much tastier than the under ripened produce that we find in the grocery stores.

-A farm to table event enables people to reconnect with taste and flavours as they are meant to be.
+A farm to table event enables people to reconnect with taste and flavors as they are meant to be.

 Farm to table events are becoming increasingly popular.
-People are travelling great distances to attend because they are fun, nourishing, informative and a great way to spend some down time.
+People are traveling great distances to attend because they are fun, nourishing, informative and a great way to spend some downtime.
 Farm to table events can be held in the afternoon or evening, in a field, greenhouse, barn or a local community hall.
 In fact the quirky the location the more popular they seem to be.
-When you organise an event like this, you can pretty much arrange whatever you want, in order to make this a memorable day.
+When you organize an event like this, you can pretty much arrange whatever you want, in order to make this a memorable day.

 If you are interested in holding your one in your area there are a few key planning tips that can help you to organize a really great event that will keep people talking for months to come AND interested in what you have to offer.